-Anthony came up through New York City's alternative comedy scene, performing at Gotham Comedy Club, Carolines, Stand Up NY and alt venues like the legendary Rififi, the Upright Citizens Brigade Theater and the Peoples Improv Theater.
-In his early TV appearances, he added original talking-head comedy commentary on shows for A&E, Discovery Channel, VH1, Biography Channel and Comedy Central.
-He trained in long-form improvisation at UCB under Owen Burke, Seth Morris and Michael Delaney, and studied on-camera acting and advanced scene study at Kimball Studio.
+Anthony came up through New York City's alternative comedy scene, performing at Gotham Comedy Club, Carolines, Stand Up NY, and alt venues like the legendary Rififi, the Upright Citizens Brigade Theater and the Peoples Improv Theater.
+In his early TV appearances, he added original comedy commentary on clip shows for A&E, Discovery Channel, VH1, Biography Channel and Comedy Central.
+He trained in long-form improvisation at UCB under Owen Burke, Seth Morris and Michael Delaney, and has studied on-camera acting and advanced scene study at Kimball Studio.